Leonard Bernstein: Death and legacy

 Bernstein announced his retirement from conducting on October 9, 1990.
-He died five days later, in his New York apartment at The Dakota, of a heart attack brought on by mesothelioma.
-He was 72 years old.
-A longtime heavy smoker, he had emphysema from his mid-50s.
+He died five days later at the age of 72, in his New York apartment at The Dakota, of a heart attack brought on by pleural tumor.
+A longtime heavy smoker, Bernstein had emphysema from his mid-50s.
 On the day of his funeral procession through the streets of Manhattan, construction workers removed their hats and waved, calling out "Goodbye, Lenny".
-Bernstein is buried in Green-Wood Cemetery, Brooklyn, New York, next to his wife and with a copy of Mahler's Fifth Symphony opened to the famous Adagietto lying across his heart.
-On August 25, 2018 (his 100th birthday), he was honored with a Google Doodle.
-Also for his centennial, the Skirball Cultural Center in Los Angeles created an exhibition titled Leonard Bernstein at 100.
+Bernstein is buried near the summit of Battle Hill at Green-Wood Cemetery in Brooklyn, New York, next to his wife and with a copy of the score of Mahler's Fifth Symphony lying across his heart.

+On August 25, 2018 (the 100th anniversary of his birth), Bernstein was honored with a Google Doodle.
+The Skirball Cultural Center in Los Angeles created an exhibition titled Leonard Bernstein at 100 for his centennial.